2022 Connecticut House of Representatives election

 The 2022 Connecticut House of Representatives election was held on Tuesday, November 8, 2022, to elect members to the Connecticut House of Representatives, one from each of the state's 151 General Assembly districts.
-The date of this the election corresponded with other elections in the state, including U.S. Senate, U.S. House, and the Connecticut State Senate.
-Democrats retained control of the House of Representatives, expanding their majority winning 98 seats to the Republicans 53, a net gain of 1.
-Democrats have held a majority in the House of Representatives since 1987.
+The date of this the election corresponded with other elections in the state, including the U.S. Senate, U.S. House, and Connecticut State Senate.

+Democrats retained control of the House of Representatives, expanding their majority by winning 98 seats to the Republicans' 53, a net gain of 1.
+Democrats had held a majority in the House of Representatives since 1987.
+They are 3 seats shy of supermajority.

+Retirements

+23 incumbents did not seek re-election in 2022.